Location: Chicago, Illinois

 Physical Demands:

-• The ability to walk throughout the Medical Center and to be standing or walking most of the designated shift.
+• Work requires the ability to walk throughout the medical center and to be standing and walking most of the designated shift.

-• Lifting or carrying objects 35-40lbs. and supporting and positioning patients, some of whom may exceed 300 lbs.
+• Work requires lifting and carrying objects 35-40 lbs. and supporting and positioning patients, some of whom may exceed 300 lbs.

 • Work conditions include performing procedures where carelessness could result in injury or illness and/or contact with potentially infectious materials and/or strong chemical agents.